-The trouble about them is alth there may be talent in this so they have not got the necessary a What we want is something is being desired in the coop tive sector.
-If you want credit-wo ness, credit-worthiness has to be fined in terms of confidence-who the person can inspire confidence not, whether the person has assee the extent demanded ordinarily banking companies.
-I hope Gorment will give this problem some tention and do something to help medium-sized industry.
+The trouble about them is alth there may be talent in this set they have not got the necessary a What we want is something is being desired in the coop tive sector.
+If you want credit-wo ness, credit-worthiness has to be fined in terms of confidence-whether the person can inspire confidence not, whether the person has asset the extent demanded ordinarily banking companies.
+I hope Goment will give this problem something to help medium-sized industry.

-Mr. Chairman: Shri K. S. Ri swamy.
+Mr. Chairman: Shri K. S. Reswamy.
 He is not here.
 Hon.
-It bers give their names and go a Shri Guha.
+Moses give their names and go a Shri Guha.